Nikathedoodler/e-commerce_enablement_platform/docs/progress-summary.md

 ## 🐛 Known Issues / Notes

-- Middleware currently protects all routes - needs to be scoped to `/dashboard/*` only
 - Profile server action created but not used (trigger handles it automatically)
-- Dashboard shell exists but needs to be integrated with auth protection
+- Route pages are placeholders - need to be built out with real functionality

 ---